The Best Vegan Vanilla Cake (Keeps Moist for 5 Days!)

-- Organic Flour or gluten free 1-to-1 baking flour: either works here!
+- All Purpose Flour or gluten free 1-to-1 baking flour: either works here!
 For gluten-free flour, make sure that it is 1-to-1 and not all-purpose.
 I recommend Bob’s Red Mill or King Arthur.
 Before adding the flour to the bowl, just make sure to sift it!

 - Unsweetened Applesauce: this basically acts as the “egg” that you’d typically find in other vanilla cakes.
 I also sometimes use dairy free yogurt (Forager Project is my favorite for this!).
 You can also swap in ground flax seed if desired, but the best results will be with dairy free yogurt or applesauce.
 Check out my whole guide for more on what vegan egg replacements to use in cakes!

 - Vegan Buttermilk (made from scratch): just simply combine your favorite coconut milk, soy milk, oat milk, or nut milk (or dairy free milk!) with a little apple cider vinegar.

 - Vanilla Extract: you’re going to need a lot of vanilla in here, but trust me, it’ll be worth it.
-This is the best vanilla cake recipe from scratch because of the vanilla- literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake (which is where I used to work in college!)!
+This is the best vanilla cake recipe from scratch because of the vanilla.
+Literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake (which is where I used to work in college!)!
 It’s amazing!

 For the vegan buttercream:

 I go over how to make the ultimate vegan buttercream in the sections below.
 Trust me, I have people that have never tried dairy free frosting in their lives, and they’re saying it’s the best frosting they’ve ever eaten.

 The trick to incredibly moist vegan cakes: vegan buttermilk